oresttokovenko/RetailFlow/README.md

 ## Instructions

-### Local Run

-1. Run the SQL query at `storage/snowflake/snowflake_db.sql` against your Snowflake data warehouse so that it can prepare to receive the data that Airbyte will send to it.
+If you are unsure of your options, run `make help`

+1. Run `make snowflake_config`
+2. Run `make tf-init`
+3. Run `make infra-up-cloud` and wait until you see the 'All Ready' Message
+4. Run `make cloud-airbyte` and configure the PostgresDB source and the Snowflake destination (this cannot be done programmatically)
+5. Run `make cloud-metabse` and configure the Snowflake source (this cannot be done programmatically)
+6. Explore the remainder of the project by running `cloud-dbt`, `cloud-postgres`, , `cloud-dagster`, `cloud-snowflake` or `print-lambda` to interact with the ec2 instances (port-forwarding, information, etc.)
-2. run `make infra-up-local`
+7. Once you are finished, run `make infra-down-cloud`
-3.

-### Cloud Run

-**NOTE**: the makefile commands below do not yet function
+**NOTE**: the makefile commands below do not completely function

 ## Commands